-Pitt County Restaurant Sanitation Ratings
+Pitt County Restaurant & Sanitation Inspection Ratings

 The Pitt County Environmental Health Division, a Division of the Pitt County Health Department, is responsible for inspecting food and lodging establishments within the County as required by North Carolina law and for the purpose of protecting the health and well-being of the patrons and employees.
 The inspections are performed by Registered Environmental Health Specialists.

 For restaurants, the complexity of the menu and / or the type of clientele served by an establishment determines the frequency of inspection.
 There are four categories.
 The assigned category determines the number of inspections required per year.
 A Category 4 establishment would be inspected four times per year, a Category 3 establishment would be inspected three times per year, a Category 2 establishment inspected two times per year, and a Category 1 establishment inspected once per year.
 A Category 4 facility generally has a large menu, offering foods cooked a variety of ways.
 A facility might also be a Category 4 due to the clientele that it serves such as nursing home patients, hospital patients, or elementary school children.
 These establishments are a category 4 due to the population served which are at a higher risk of food borne illness due to their age and/or compromised immune system.